missybarringer/liri-node-app/README.md

    * If no song is provided then your program will default to "The Sign" by Ace of Base.

-   * You will utilize the node-spotify-api package in order to retrieve song information from the Spotify API.
+   * Utilize the node-spotify-api package in order to retrieve song information from the Spotify API.

 3. `node liri.js movie-this '<movie name here>'`